tardate/LittleArduinoProjects/BoldportClub/3x7/PomodoroTimer/README.md

 ### Buttons

-Buttons are connected to pins 2 and 3 for, using the built-in pullup resistors.
+Buttons are connected to pins 2 and 3, using the built-in pullup resistors.
-Hardware interrupts on the pins are used to trigger related function in code.
+Hardware interrupts on the pins are used to trigger related functions in code.

 These buttons handle "up" and "down" adjustment of the countdown duration before it starts (in 5 minute increments).

 Once the countdown has started, pressing either button will cancel/reset the counter.

-If the application has gone into sleep mode, either button can be used to wake-up
+If the application has gone into sleep mode, either button can be used for wake-up.

 ### Pin Connections